onoi/remi/README.md

 	$filteredRecord
 )

-$pubMedFilteredHttpResponseParser->doParseFor( '19782018' );
+$pubMedFilteredHttpResponseParser->doFilterResponseFor( '19782018' );
 ```
 The `FilteredHttpResponseParser` (implementing the `ResponseParser` interface) returns a
-simple `array` record for parsed elements from a REST response.
+simple `array` filtered from a REST response.

-`FilteredHttpResponseParser::doParseFor` is not expected to make any input validation (in terms of format or
+`FilteredHttpResponseParser::doFilterResponseFor` is not expected to make any input validation (in terms of
-range) for the requested response therefore the implementing class is responsible for an appropriate
+format or range) for the requested response therefore the implementing class is responsible for an appropriate
 validation process.

 `FilteredRecord::setRedactedFields` can be used to remove selected fields from the record.